-1.1 To provide members with a copy of the audited statement of accounts and annual governance statements for 2018-19.
+- 1.1 To provide members with a copy of the audited statement of accounts and annual governance statements for 2018-19. - 1.2 The External Audit report will be inserted once it is agreed on today's agenda.

 2. Recommendations